๐งช Velora Lab: Experiment Log

 - Breaks easily under minimal force

-- Localized rubber-like areas appear under compression
+- Localized rubber-like regions under compression

 ๐ง Summary